npm/npm/doc/misc/npm-config.md

 When "dev" or "development" and running local `npm shrinkwrap`, `npm outdated`, or `npm update`, is an alias for `--dev`.

+### audit

+* Default: true
+* Type: Boolean

+When "true" submit audit reports alongside `npm install` runs to the default registry and all registries configured for scopes.
+See the documentation for npm-audit(1) for details on what is submitted.

 ### auth-type

 * Default: `'legacy'`